-Is the parent/caretaker lacking capacity to provide care and supervision to the child without having an appropriate alternative childcare arrangement?
+Is the parent/caretaker lacking capacity to provide care and supervision to the child without having an appropriate alternative child care arrangement?

 Dependency can also occur in situations where the parent/caretaker is incapacitated due to mental or physical illness, substance abuse, or any situation which impacts the ability of the parent to provide appropriate care.
-If the parent/caretaker fails to ensure an appropriate alternative childcare arrangement, the child is dependent, and a CPS Assessment must occur.
+If the parent/caretaker fails to ensure an appropriate alternative child care arrangement, the child is dependent, and a CPS Assessment must occur.

-T. Parent Request to Dismiss Safe Surrender Screening Tool Directions: This is not an all-inclusive list.
+S. Parent Request to Dismiss Safe Surrender Screening Tool Directions: This is not an all-inclusive list.
 There may be information that is reported that must be screened in for an assessment.
-If the report meets this maltreatment type, then it must be accepted for assessment.
-Unless otherwise identified or abuse is selected, the report should be accepted for Family Assessment.

-Was the child safely surrendered, and the parent has returned to dismiss the request?
+Was the child safely surrendered and the parent has returned to dismiss the request?